Infinit3i/hunt-ai/README.md

 # 📝 Changelog 📜

 ## ✅ 1.1.5 (2025/02/19) 🚀
+- [X] added the basics of the search feature
+- [X] add url_id to all tactics and get all tactics and techniques to link to their pages in the top left
 - [X] **Windows Setup Guide** - Improve installation steps for **Windows users**.
 - [X] **Docker Integration** - Sync investigations with **team servers**.
 - [X] **Intel Additions** - Added new intelligence updates 🔍